 Starting today, companies must begin tallying their derivatives trades to determine if they will be deemed swaps dealers subject to Dodd-Frank’s highest capital, collateral and trading standards, which may erode profits.

 The designation will apply to JPMorgan, Goldman Sachs and the other financial firms dominating a business that generates more than $30 billion in annual profit for the world’s largest banks, according to an estimate from consulting firm Oliver Wyman, a unit of Marsh & McLennan Cos.
-(MMC)
+(MMC:US)

 The agency has been bombarded with requests from lobbying groups to ease or delay the measures, designed to limit risk and increase transparency in the market after largely unregulated trades helped fuel the 2008 credit crisis.